kulvind3r/RG351p-351ELEC-Optimizations/README.md

 - Sets retroarch to scale in a more optimum way from base clock to max clock for CPU, instead of always running at max clock.

 - Sets each emulator and game individually to run at the clock speed required for it.

-The files are fore cores that i use for various systems, if you use a different core, you can create a similar config for that core or game by trying and testing.
+The files in `retroarch-optimizations` are for cores that i personally use for various systems and the games i play.
+I will add more in future here, as required.

+if you use different cores, you can create a similar config for that core or game and then test performance by playing.

 ### CAUTION: